bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.0 =
+* Feature - Alternative form action: redirect to URL
+* Feature - Alternative form action: redirect to a product page
+* Feature - Trigger the form action on event click or on submit

 = 1.6.2 =
 * Dev - Use all booking list filters via URL
 * Dev - Filter booking list by multiple form id, user id, group category id, group of events id